 1. China in Asia, Africa and the Middle East

 SOAS is the world’s leading institution for the study of Asia, Africa and the Middle East.
-This theme leverages the School’s regional expertise to better understand the global context of China, outside of the typical US-China relationship.
-It will consider China as a nation that explores and expands, through trade, soft power, and potentially through military power, including both contemporary and historical perspectives.
+This theme leverages the School’s regional expertise to better understand the global context in which China operates.
+It will examine China’s efforts to engage with these regions through its flagship Belt and Road Initiative, as well as the response they receive in these regions.

 5. China: Images and Imagination

 Working with visual material, ranging from art to advertising, from journalism to propaganda, we will explore innovative methods to visualise how China imagines itself, and how it is imagined elsewhere.
-Whilst focusing on art and culture this theme will resonate across all disciplines, and produce new-style scholarly outputs that move beyond traditional books and articles.
+Whilst focusing on art and culture, this theme has a wider disciplinary resonance, and promises to generate new-style scholarly outputs beyond traditional books and articles.

 7. China: Justice and Rights

 Human rights and social justice are highly contested terms framing much of the debate about China in other countries.
-By examining the practical implications of social, political and economic inequality in China, as well as cultural and theoretical understandings of rights and justice from a Chinese perspective, we aim to contribute independent, informed viewpoints to an often highly polarised debate.
+Having become a founding member of the UN Human Rights Council, China is now shaping global human rights agenda.
+By examining the practical implications of social, political and economic inequality in China, as well as cultural and theoretical understandings of rights and justice from a Chinese perspective, we seek to contribute independent, informed perspectives from which to interpret an often highly polarise debate.

 8. China: Beliefs and Communities

-Questions about how religion, ideology and other belief systems provide social cohesion but also produce tensions between diff erent communities lie at the core of this highly complex and interdisciplinary research area.
-Topics will range from examination of China’s governance of ethnic minorities to the historical changes in the ruling Party’s own belief system, and from fieldwork among religious groups in China to investigations into the culture of Chinese communities overseas.
+Questions about how religion, ideology and other belief systems not only provide social cohesion, but also produce tensions between different communities lie at the core of this highly complex and interdisciplinary research area.
+Within this Programme we will examine a range of issues, including China’s governance of ethnic minorities, historical changes in the ruling Party’s own belief system, and the culture of Chinese communities overseas.
+The Programme also embraces fieldwork among religious groups in China.